Menu

 AB 1435 creates a tax credit for businesses to cover 100% of cleanup costs for unauthorized encampments and illegal dumping.
 While businesses can currently deduct these expenses as a business cost, the persistent financial burden of repeated cleanups requires additional relief.
 This bill ensures that property owners have the necessary resources to maintain safe and accessible commercial spaces.

 Status: Referred to Assembly Committee on Revenue and Taxes.
+Placed on suspense file.

 AB 588 (Patel; D-San Diego)